Pmeiring/L1UpgradeStudies/README.md

 ## Setup (on lxplus)

 1. Setup a recent CMSSW environment.
-For example if you want to use CMSSW_10_4_0:
+The code is not bound to any specific CMSSW version.
+For example if you want to use CMSSW_10_6_0:
 ```
-cmsrel CMSSW_10_4_0
+cmsrel CMSSW_10_6_0
-cd CMSSW_10_4_0/src
+cd CMSSW_10_6_0/src
 cmsenv
+git cms-init
 ```
-The code is not tied with any specific CMSSW version

 2. Clone this repository (no restrictions on where)
 ```